hungryram/denisefernander/content/legal/privacy-policy.md

 Different browsers provide different settings, if you would like to clear cookies or enable a warning, you can do this through your browser settings.
 We recommend going through the help menu as browser user interfaces differs.

-Users and visitors can opt out of Google Analytics by downloading the browser extension "Google Analytics Opt-out Browser add-on"
+Users and visitors can opt out of Google Analytics by downloading the browser extension "Google Analytics Opt-out Browser add-on."

 Note that we may not have access to or control of any cookies used by outside or third-party providers.